17th Congress not as productive as predecessors in its first session

 In its first regular session from July 25, 2016 to May 31, 2017, Congress appeared to still have a long way to go to be at par in terms of performance compared to the past first regular sessions.

 The first regular session of the 17th Congress appeared less impressive in terms of actual output.
 Of the over 5,800 bills lawmakers filed during the period, only four were enacted into law – the 2017 national budget, the postponement of the barangay and Sanggunian Kabataan elections, and two franchise extensions.
+(Not included during the period is the enactment into law of Republic Act 10927, which places casino operations under the Anti-Money Laundering Act (AMLA) in a bid to curb dirty money, which recently got the President’s approval.)

 The performance is less productive than during the first regular sessions of the 15th and 16th Congresses.